kidlat2024/kidlatnews/content/page/A Comprehensive Timeline of Philippine History.md

 ---
 draft: false
 content_type: NewsArticle
-title: "Kidlat's Comprehensive Timeline of Philippine History"
+title: "The Definitive Timeline of Philippine History"
 description: "Everything you've always wanted to know about the history of the Philippines, but were afraid to ask"
 author: ["Kidlat Staff"]
 date: 2024-11-25